daireb/Fusion.NET/README.md

-# Reactor
+# Reactor for .NET

-Reactor is a lightweight, reactive state management library for .NET applications inspired by [Fusion for luau](https://elttob.uk/Reactor/).
+Reactor is a lightweight, reactive state management library for .NET applications inspired by [Fusion](https://elttob.uk/Reactor/) for luau.
 It provides a simple and elegant way to create reactive applications with automatic dependency tracking and state propagation.

 Reactor focuses on being user-friendly and reducing boilerplate code rather than prioritizing raw performance.